justin-caldicott/hue-deploy/README.md

 ## Limitations

+- This tool should be considered a work in progress and could have breaking changes between versions.
 - Currently only tested with a Deconz gateway
 - Only one collection of resources can be deployed to a given gateway (due to the way resources are tracked to allow update/delete)
 - Dependencies across files are not recommended, as ordering is undefined